Guinness serve up the very best easy ideas for a Valentine's Day dessert recipe.

-If you're planning a romantic dinner with that special someone on St. Valentine's Day why not treat them to this delicious, simply and fun dessert?
+If you're planning a romantic dinner with that special someone on St. Valentine's Day why not treat them to this delicious, easy and fun dessert recipe?

 This recipe makes eight portions, but I'm sure there'll be very little left over!